 Arthur was proud of his teaching heritage and gave all his pupils a list of the generations of tutors who linked him back to Beethoven.
 So here here it is:

 So, through Arthur, my pupils can trace their piano teacher ancestry back 8 generations to Beethoven: their Great Great Great Great Great Great Grandteacher.

 This of course is just a bit of fun.
 Arthur showed me a new way of approaching the piano.
 Before, my tuition had been mostly about playing the right notes with the right fingers.
 Basic technique which, whilst solid, lacked emotional intelligence and vitality.
 I do think the heritage of Beethoven was there – that imagined bit of passion and rigour.
 Whatever it was, I use a lot of what Arthur taught me with my pupils so the legacy continues.

 How often should I practice?

 I really haven’t got time….

-I’m always talking about practise.
-I’m always thinking I should practise more.
-Parents often ask how much time their children should be practising.
-Pupils are always apologising (or fibbing) about how much practise they have done.
+I’m always talking about practice.
+I’m always thinking I should practice more.
+Parents often ask how much time their children should be practicing.
+Pupils are always apologising (or fibbing) about how much practice they have done.

 In the end it’s about quality, not quantity.
-A short amount of daily and focussed practise is better than an hour in one go, once a week which is unstructured.
+A short amount of daily and focussed practice is better than an hour in one go, once a week which is unstructured.